nikopj/MATH-GA-2012/hw3/README.md

 }
 ```

-Lets futher assume `n-1` is divisible by two, for simplicity.
+Lets father assume `n-1` is divisible by two, for simplicity.
 Let `T0` and `T1` refer to the first and second thread, respectively.

 - (a) The static scheduler will divide the for loop into two continuous chunks,